stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 #### JSON Golden Test

-Until now, we have managed components that returns strings only, but what if our return type is different like a ByteString or Text?
-For example, lets analize the `encodeCountries` function in the `Json.hs` module.
+Until now, we have managed components that returns strings only, but what if our return type is different like a `ByteString` or `Text`?
+For example, let's analize the `encodeCountries` function in the `Json.hs` module.

 ```Haskell
 encodeCountries :: [Country] -> ByteString